 2. Inform students that they are going to explore minerals by observing the properties of 10 common minerals.
 Based on their observations, students will attempt to identify each mineral.

-3. Hand out one copy of the Mineral Identification Worksheet to each student.
-Inform students that in the process of identifying the minerals, they will be observing four main properties (luster, streak, hardness, and fluorescence) of each specimen.
+3. Inform students that in the process of identifying the minerals, they will be observing four main properties (luster, streak, hardness, and fluorescence) of each specimen.
 Review the following properties and instructions with students:

 Luster is the way that a mineral reflects light or shines.
 If a mineral shines like metal, then the mineral is said to have a metallic luster.
 If a mineral does not shine like metal, it is said to have a non-metallic luster.
-Record metallic or non-metallic luster in the appropriate column for each mineral.
+Record metallic or non-metallic luster for each mineral.

 Streak is the color of a mineral in its powdered form.
 To observe this characteristic, rub the mineral across the streak or porcelain plate, and observe the color left behind.
-Record the color in the appropriate column on the worksheet.
+Record the color of each mineral.

 Hardness is the measure of a mineral’s resistance to being scratched.
 To test how hard a given mineral is, scratch a common item (e.g., glass plate, fingernail, steel nail, or penny) against the mineral.
 Then scratch the mineral against the common item.
-Record which item gets scratched by the mineral in the appropriate column on the chart.
+Record which item gets scratched by the mineral.

 Fluorescence is a mineral’s ability to glow under ultraviolet light.
 To perform this test, hold the mineral under a small ultraviolet light lamp.
-Record if the mineral glows and the color of the glow in the appropriate column on the worksheet.
+Record if the mineral glows and the color of the glow for each mineral.

-4. Have students rotate among the materials and mineral specimens to observe and record the properties of each of the minerals on the Mineral Identification Worksheet.
-Make sure students are recording their observations on the numbered row on the Worksheet that matches the number of the label on the mineral that they are examining.
+4. Have students rotate among the materials and mineral specimens to observe and record the properties of each of the minerals.
+Make sure students are recording their observations specifically for the mineral that they are examining.

-5. Once the Worksheet is completed, have students compare and contrast their observations.
+5. Once observations are completed, have students compare and contrast their observations.
 Were they surprised by any of the results?
 If so, why?
-Did they observe any properties that were not on the chart?
+Did they observe any properties that were not expected?
+How could these properties help them tell apart different minerals.
+Invite students to create a "guidebook" of the different minerals they observed, with clues for helping amateur geologists tell them apart based on the properties they observed.

 Minerals have many different physical properties.
 Scientists use these properties to help them classify and identify minerals.
 In this activity, students focus on observing four simple properties of minerals – luster, streak, hardness, and fluorescence.